 If you don’t know how your customer loyalty and retention efforts are affecting your bottom line, it’s difficult to track success.

 But there’s another side to the coin.
-If you don’t know how much each customer is worth to you, then you can’t gauge the impact of them churning.
+If you don’t know how much each customer is worth to you, then you can’t gauge the impact of their churning.
 It matters much more if your largest 5 accounts leave than your smallest 5, so B2B companies should not be treating feedback from all 10 accounts with the same importance.

 Using Account Experience, our customer retention methodology that ties your NPS data to your revenue, you can see how much your at-risk customers are worth.
-Reaching out to them first with a compelling reason to stay will make a meaningful difference to customer retention (and revenue).
+Reaching out to them first with a compelling reason to stay will make a meaningful difference in customer retention (and revenue).

 7. Don’t Be Shy (Send Multiple Surveys)

 This one’s nice and simple: surveying multiple times a year can increase retention rates.

 You might feel that sending too many surveys will annoy your customers, so you hold back on regular check-ins.
 That’s understandable.
 But our numbers tell a different story.

 We found that B2B companies who survey a single contact once a year experience a median retention rate of 44%.
 Yet, those surveying multiple times a year to multiple contacts experience an 82% retention rate.
 That’s almost double the retention rate by simply asking for more feedback (and acting on it accordingly).